Carwyn Jones: Post-leadership career

 In 2019, he was subject to further press coverage when discussion emerged around the evidence given by Jones during the inquest into the death of Sargeant.
 The coroner, John Gittins, confirmed that Jones had given a statement as evidence, but that Jones had later withdrawn a particular remark regarding his actions upon hearing of Sargeant's death.
 Gittins stated that Jones was either mistaken, or more controversially, "perhaps deliberately" misleading about the facts he had originally stated.
 Jones strenuously denied the latter.
 Gittins later accepted in his judgment that Jones had acted "perfectly properly".During the inquest Jones had also sought to have evidence admitted pertaining to Sargeant; however, this had been rejected by Gittins.
 Jones later appealed against the decision but this was rejected in the High Court.

 Since stepping down from the leadership, Jones has participated in a number of public discussions on a range of Welsh civic issues.
 These have included the debating of Welsh independence, including one event at the National Eisteddfod in which he conceded that Wales was "not too poor to be independent".
 He has, however, continued to argue for greater devolution rather than independence, arguing that independence is "not as easy as some think".

 Jones was announced as a senior contributor to the non-political "business to business news platform" Business News Wales.
 He has launched a podcast series with the website entitled "Carwyn Meets", where he has interviewed the Welsh Rugby Union CEO Roger Lewis, the Economy, Infrastructure and Skills Minister Ken Skates, the Celtic Manor Resort CEO Ian Edwards, and the Transport for Wales' CEO James Price, among others.

 It was announced on 15 January 2020 that Jones had been appointed as Professor of Law at Aberystwyth University, and would work in the law and criminology department on a part-time basis.

 In November 2020, Jones was elected as the representative of Welsh Labour on the Labour party's national executive committee.
-Shortly before the election he told Labourlist (a news website with a focus on Labour party affairs) that he wished to "make sure that we have an NEC that is a critical friend of the leadership, but is also committing to seeing a Labour government elected again."
+Shortly before the election he told LabourList (a news website with a focus on Labour party affairs) that he wished to "make sure that we have an NEC that is a critical friend of the leadership, but is also committing to seeing a Labour government elected again."

 In May 2021, Jones was announced as the Chair of Trustees for the Welsh Climate Charity, Size of Wales.

+In late 2024, Jones was nominated for a Labour Party life peerage by Prime Minister Keir Starmer.
+He was created Baron Jones of Penybont, of Penybont in the County of Penybont Ar Ogwr, on 23 January 2025, and was introduced to the House of Lords on 27 January.